 Important Holiday Notice

-American National Bank and The Federal Reserve Bank will be closed on Friday, July 4, 2014 for Independence Day.
+American National Bank and The Federal Reserve Bank will be closed on Monday, Sept.
+1, 2014 in Observance of Labor Day.

-Please keep in mind that ACH transactions cannot settle on Friday, July 4.
-Thus, to ensure payment by Thursday, July 3, your ACH entries should be processed through iBank on Wednesday, July 2, and dated for July 3.
-We recommend that you transmit the ACH information prior to 9:30 AM.
+To ensure payment by Friday, Aug, 29, your ACH entry should be processed through IBank on Thursday Aug.
+28, and dated for Aug.
+29. We recommend that you transmit the ACH information prior to 9:30 am.

 If you should have any questions, please feel free to call the Funds Transfer area at 402-399-5020.
 Thank you!